Traditional Albanian Food: 39 Delicious Albanian Dishes!

-Tava e kosit is a lamb dish that’s baked in yoghurt.
+Tava e kosit is a popular Albanian lamb dish that’s baked in yoghurt.
 It’s a simple dish which is baked with garlic, oregano and rice.
 The lamb is tender and flavourful and there should be a nice golden layer on the dish when it comes out of the oven.
 I highly recommend you try this delicious dish while in Albania.

 This is one of my personal favourite traditional Albanian foods and a national dish of Albania.

 2. Jani me Fasule (White bean soup)

 This is a hearty dish usually eaten in the winter to warm up the insides.
 It’s made with white cannelloni beans, tomato paste, olive oil and onion.
-It’s a simple dish but a staple traditional Albanian food that you will find just about everywhere.
+It’s a simple dish but a staple of traditional Albanian food that you will find just about everywhere.

 One of the most popular Albanian dishes, one that my mother-in-law makes very well!
-This is a dish which is can be described as a quiche.
+This traditional Albanian dish can be described as a quiche.
 It’s made with milk, butter, white cheese (feta) and cooked spaghetti.
 Then it’s put all together and baked to make a slice.
 It’s dairy heavy but a great dinner dish alongside a salad or a great snack, very filling!